TechMax14/SQL-CHALLENGE/README.md

 - postgreSQL and pgAdmin4 (which had to be re-downloaded several times throughout this assignment)
 - notepad for query storage
 - github for file sharing

+*** assignment is late due to the fact I was away from my PC the week of this assignment, my apologies.